ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Understanding Node.js: Design Choices, Strengths, and Limits - <a href="https://medium.com/linkit-intecs/understanding-node-js-design-choices-strengths-and-limits-d448e97247e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Cron Jobs to BullMQ: Scaling Background Tasks in Node.js - <a href="https://medium.com/@Daaniyahkhan/from-cron-jobs-to-bullmq-scaling-background-tasks-in-node-js-3e23c2c8baef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babenaiyaa S`**
+✍️ **posted by `Daaniyah Khan`**

-<blockquote>system-level view of how Node.js handles work, waiting, and scale
+<blockquote>While building a LeetCode leaderboard for our club website, we needed certain backend tasks to run automatically at scheduled intervals…
-Continue reading on LinkIT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Build a RAG Chatbot with Pinecone & Node.js: Step-by-Step Guide - <a href="https://medium.com/@somendradev23/build-a-rag-chatbot-with-pinecone-node-js-step-by-step-guide-fd25042971bf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What the TanStack Supply Chain Attack Means for Engineering Teams and How I Checked Our Environment - <a href="https://medium.com/@mattmajewski/what-the-tanstack-supply-chain-attack-means-for-engineering-teams-and-how-i-checked-our-environment-0512a0418529?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**
+✍️ **posted by `Matt Majewski`**

-<blockquote>Meta Description: Learn how to build a powerful RAG (Retrieval-Augmented Generation) chatbot using Pinecone vector database and Node.js…
+<blockquote>By Matthew Majewski, CTO & Co‑Founder of Onboard
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Build a Canva-Style Editor Using React (Step-by-Step Guide 2026) - <a href="https://medium.com/@chiragmehta900/how-to-build-a-canva-style-editor-using-react-step-by-step-guide-2026-377457bc7378?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Adopted Go After Years of Node.js & JavaScript — A Backend Engineer’s Journey - <a href="https://medium.com/@kishanhimself/how-i-adopted-go-after-years-of-node-js-javascript-a-backend-engineers-journey-e574f1a47c51?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Backend Masters`**

-<blockquote>Design tools like Canva are everywhere.
+<blockquote>If you’ve spent years building backend systems with JavaScript or Node.js, learning Go (Golang) can feel both exciting and uncomfortable.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js Event Loop Explained with Real Interview Scenarios - <a href="https://medium.com/@hacktech877/node-js-event-loop-explained-with-real-interview-scenarios-68393a40bcf1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern Angular State Management Using Signals (Without NgRx) - <a href="https://medium.com/@rohitjsingh16/modern-angular-state-management-using-signals-without-ngrx-1f70efddcb7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Gates`**
+✍️ **posted by `  Rohit Singh `**

-<blockquote>🚀 Why Event Loop Questions Are Important in Node.js Interviews
+<blockquote>Angular’s new Signals API is changing how developers think about state management.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Taming the Thundering Herd: A Beginner’s Guide to Postgres-Based Semaphores - <a href="https://medium.com/@krsingh081206/taming-the-thundering-herd-a-beginners-guide-to-postgres-based-semaphores-a975b107fbcb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built My Own Config Format for Node.js That Separates Server and Client Secrets - <a href="https://kanishq09.medium.com/i-built-my-own-config-format-for-node-js-that-separates-server-and-client-secrets-613943b819f0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krsingh`**
+✍️ **posted by `Kanishq09`**

-<blockquote>The Problem: What Is a Thundering Herd?
+<blockquote>The problem with dotenv that nobody talks about, and how I fixed it with kq-config.
 Continue reading on Medium »</blockquote>

+<h3>6.
+How to Detect Phishing in Documents Using AI in Node.js - <a href="https://cloudmersive.medium.com/how-to-detect-phishing-in-documents-using-ai-in-node-js-71480b688188?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cloudmersive`**

+<blockquote>Phishing isn’t just an email thing.
+It’s also a PDF thing, an Office document thing, and really any other type of file container.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Understanding Node.js: Design Choices, Strengths, and Limits - <a href="https://medium.com/linkit-intecs/understanding-node-js-design-choices-strengths-and-limits-d448e97247e2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Frontend Development Trends in 2026 Are Changing Faster Than Ever - <a href="https://medium.com/@a9kitsharma/frontend-development-trends-in-2026-are-changing-faster-than-ever-7349c5c62097?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babenaiyaa S`**
+✍️ **posted by `Ankit Kumar`**

-<blockquote>system-level view of how Node.js handles work, waiting, and scale
+<blockquote>Frontend development in 2026 feels very different compared to a few years ago.
-Continue reading on LinkIT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Custom Code vs. WordPress Templates: Calculating the True Cost of Ownership for Scaling Businesses. - <a href="https://medium.com/@davie_fano/custom-code-vs-wordpress-templates-calculating-the-true-cost-of-ownership-for-scaling-businesses-d4c08a5fb0b7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Battle-Tested Prompts Every Vibe Coder Should Save - <a href="https://vijayasekhar-deepak.medium.com/7-battle-tested-prompts-every-vibe-coder-should-save-9315e2de5b4a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Davie Fano`**
+✍️ **posted by `Vijayasekhar Deepak`**

-<blockquote>For early-stage businesses, launching quickly is often the priority.
-A WordPress template can seem like the perfect solution: affordable…
+<blockquote>Not a Member?
+Read for FREE here.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Clean Code Alone Won’t Save Your Frontend Architecture - <a href="https://medium.com/@dipaksahirav/why-clean-code-alone-wont-save-your-frontend-architecture-24c414936353?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Event Loop Finally Explained in a Way That Actually Sticks - <a href="https://sadiqueali.medium.com/the-javascript-event-loop-finally-explained-in-a-way-that-actually-sticks-e604fc0a792d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>You can have beautifully written code inside a badly designed system.
+<blockquote>Call stack, task queue, microtask queue, Web APIs, requestAnimationFrame — every senior dev interview asks about this and half the answers…
 Continue reading on Medium »</blockquote>

 <h3>4.
-12 React Libraries Every Frontend Developer Will Use in 2026 - <a href="https://medium.com/trendivo/12-react-libraries-every-frontend-developer-will-use-in-2026-c639e6e1d6c1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sena Quinn`**

-<blockquote>12 Game-Changing React Libraries (Must Read)
-Continue reading on Trendivo »</blockquote>

-<h3>5.
-How to Prevent Supabase from Pausing Due to Inactivity (Using pg_cron Keep-Alive) - <a href="https://medium.com/@techin50s/how-to-prevent-supabase-from-pausing-due-to-inactivity-using-pg-cron-keep-alive-ad014d899090?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech in 50s`**

-<blockquote>If you’re using the free tier of Supabase, you may have noticed that your project can pause after periods of inactivity.
-This is normal…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The best Solana trading bots in 2026: why speed is survival - <a href="https://medium.com/@dottech023/the-best-solana-trading-bots-in-2026-why-speed-is-survival-08137f89ae3a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complacency Trap: Why Computer Science Foundations Matter More in the AI Era - <a href="https://medium.com/@arunprakashsekar2005/the-complacency-trap-why-computer-science-foundations-matter-more-in-the-ai-era-667c0d204360?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dottech`**

-<blockquote>Speed separates winners from bag holders on Solana.
-We compare Photon Sol, BullX, Trojan, and Banana Gun to find the 2026 standard for…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Did you know that CoinMarketCap is the “Google” of cryptocurrencies? - <a href="https://medium.com/@elixonnegociosvip/did-you-know-that-coinmarketcap-is-the-google-of-cryptocurrencies-e9f2324f36e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CEO Web3 & DeFi Expert | Elixon Alcalá`**
+✍️ **posted by `Arunprakash`**

-<blockquote>In our ecosystem, financial education is the primary tool against speculation.
+<blockquote>With AI code assistants, LLMs, and agentic workflows capable of instantly generating complex boilerplate UI, framework configurations, and…
 Continue reading on Medium »</blockquote>

 <br/>